superdev-1018/solidity-example/content/page/working-with-me.md

 ---
-title: "Working with me"
+title: "Know more about me"
 date: 2018-03-27T20:36:08+01:00
-description: "This page will give you a clearer picture of how I work and whether I’m the right fit for your next project"
+description: "This page will give you a clearer picture of who I am"
-slug: "how"
+slug: "me"
-url: "work-with-me"
+url: "more-about-me"
 ---

 {{< intro >}}This page will give you a clear idea of ways we can work together and if I’m the right fit for your next project.{{< /intro >}}